johanneshagspiel/green-thumb/README.md

 O - Options - One option is to keep doing as I'm doing, which is experimenting on my computer and searching on Google.
 Another option is to start working with my teammates and asking them for advice.
 Both options are of interest to me, and the only thing stopping me is myself.
 W - Will - I am going to work harder, study harder, and communicate better, ASAP, and a good first step is to check in with my group to make sure my Development Plan is approved by them.
 They can help me with their opinions. \
-Some concrete steps for attaining my goals are, each week, to plan working time, schedule some of it with my team, and make sure I stick to it.
+Some concrete steps for attaining my goals are, each week, to plan working time, schedule some of it with my team, and make sure that I stick to it.
 <p> <img src=img/NathanOrdonez alt="Photo of Nathan Ordonez" width="300" height="400"> </p>